-There may be a lot of balls to juggle when it's time for the kids to return to school (even if they're learning remotely), but don't make lunch one of them.
+There may be a lot of balls to juggle when it's time for the kids to return to school, but don't make lunch one of them.

 Having a few go-to ideas for lunch recipes will make school days easier, whether they're at spent at home or in the classroom.